Caloocan: Transportation

 The LRT Line 1 has two stations in the southern part of the city, namely: Monumento and 5th Avenue.
 Philippine National Railways (PNR) also has a line, with its terminal at Samson Road, and passes through Caloocan railway station (the first railway station built in the city), 10th Avenue railway station, and 5th Avenue railway station.
 The currently under construction MRT Line 7 has also two under-construction stations located at the northern part of Caloocan, namely: Sacred Heart and Tala.
 The North–South Commuter Railway, another currently under construction rail transit system, will replace the existing PNR Metro Commuter Line and will have one station at Caloocan.
+As of 2026, the right of way acquisition has yet to be finalized due to disputes with the Segment 10 of the NLEX Harbor Link, including the Caloocan depot and interfacing with the elevated road, which is going to Malabon and Valenzuela.

 The city has an extensive network of roads, the most prominent being Epifanio de los Santos Avenue, which begins in the Monumento area.
 Quirino Highway, which connects Quezon City and eastern Bulacan, also traverses the northern part of Caloocan.
 The North Luzon Expressway's Operations and Maintenance Center and the motorway's Balintawak toll barrier are in the southern part of Caloocan.
 NLEX Harbor Link, its extension that connects it towards Navotas and Port of Manila, and the NLEX Connector project that connects Harbor Link with the City of Manila and Skyway also traverse Caloocan.
 The northern end of Skyway, which connects the North and South Luzon Expressways, is also found near NLEX's Balintawak toll plaza, with a possible connection to Northern Access Link Expressway, a future toll road to New Manila International Airport.

 Bus line Victory Liner Incorporated has its headquarters and terminal along Rizal Avenue Extension near the Monumento station.